Rassell/mmo-on-blockchain/README.md

 TODOS:
  - Create script to move contract to FE project
- - Review public for externals, etc
+ - Review public for externals methods, etc
+ - Move images to a blockchain solution
  - Reduce size -> Deploy contracts on different addresses!